 Built to last for generations

-The founder of Multiform, Carsten Michelsen, had a vision of designing a kitchen classic that, in line with the Danish furniture designs of the 1950s, could last over generations.
+This has been our mindset since 1982, when Multiform was formed.
+The founder of Multiform, Carsten Michelsen, had a vision of designing a kitchen classic that, in line with the Danish furniture designs of the 1950s, could last for generations.
 He created Multiform’s Form 1 kitchen in 1982: a kitchen classic that’s very much alive and well – as is his vision.

 Anita Barner Ibsen,

-We have lasting partnerships with leading suppliers that share our wish to make progress in regard to sustainability.
-It could be suppliers that get the electricity for their production from wind turbines or solar panels, for example.
-When we take on new suppliers, this is partly on the basis of an assessment of sustainability initiatives.
+We have lasting partnerships with leading suppliers who share our wish to make progress in regard to sustainability.
+This can include suppliers who obtain the electricity for their production from wind turbines or solar panels.
+Selection of new suppliers takes place partly on the basis of an assessment of sustainability initiatives.